Skip to content

 Purpose: Prepare your Azure OpenShift management cluster to host and manage HyperShift control planes.

-• External DNS: Sets up a service principal and deploys ExternalDNS to automatically manage DNS records for hosted clusters
+• External DNS (Optional): Sets up a service principal and deploys ExternalDNS operator

 When to Complete: After Phase 1 is complete, but before creating any hosted clusters.